dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 That is I think the most high level explanation I could think of how to describe Docker to you.

-There is much more to Docker than I have managed to describe in this high level description, but we will focus mostly on that part in this presentation.
+There is much more to Docker than I have managed to describe in this short description, but we will focus mostly on these parts in this presentation.

-So the goal of this presentation is to introduce Docker to ordinary Drupal developer who is currently using standard LAMP setup on their development environment and would like to improve their overall development experience with Drupal, so they can concentrate more on the code and less on configuring their development environments.

 ---